Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 ### Website Responsiveness
 * Bootstrap and CSS @media queries have been used to ensure the website is viewable across laptops/desktops, tablets and mobile phones.
 The size and layout of text content, backgrounds and images will all adapt according to the viewing device to ensure readability and quality.
 * All features on each web page are fully accessible and responsive across all viewing devices (laptops/desktops, tablets and mobile phones).
-* This feature fulfills the user story: *'As a new user, I want to be able to view the website on all device types'*.
+* This feature fulfills the user stories: *'As a'*

-### Navigation Options
+### Navigation Options and Header
 * This feature is intended to enable the user to quickly and easily navigate between web pages without having to utilise the browser 'back' button.
-* Present on all 21 pages of the website, the fully navigational links - on the top of each page (menu links) and/or in the body of the page (hyperlinks or buttons) - will provide access to other pages in the website.
+* Present on all 15 pages of the website, the fully navigational links - on the top of each page (menu links) and/or in the body of the page (hyperlinks or buttons) - will provide access to other pages in the website.
-* Clicking on the 'WMP' in the navigation bar (at the top of each page) will return the user to the home page.
+* Clicking on the 'Summit Bike Co' or the 'mountain bike shop' in the navigation bar (at the top of each page) will return the user to the home page.
+* This feature fulfills the user stories: *'As a'*

+The **Search...** bar (in the header):
+* a search bar for users to enter their criteria
+* a 'search' button (icon) to submit their criteria
+* a confirmation of the user's submitted search (eg. 28 products found for ...)
+* a listing of linked matches to the user's criteria should their search be successful
+* This feature fulfills the user stories: *'As a'*

+The **My Account** dropdown (in the header):
+* if user is authenticated as a superuser (admin/store owner) they will have access to 'Stock Management' where new products can be added
+* if user has registered for an account they will have access to 'My Profile' where contact and delivery information can be stored for that particular user
+* This feature fulfills the user stories: *'As a'*

+The **Logout**; **Login** and **Register** pages:
+* Logout - confirmation to a registered user that they want to logout
+* Login - request of login information (username and password) from registered users
+* Register - request of user information (email address, username and password) from new users
-* This feature fulfills the user stories: *'As a new user, the navigational layout must be easy to understand and follow'* and *'As a new user, I want information on what services they offer'*.
+* This feature fulfills the user stories: *'As a'*

+A screenshot of the 'Logout' page can be found [here](). <br>
+A screenshot of the 'Login' page can be found [here](). <br>
+A screenshot of the 'Register' page can be found [here](). <br>

 ### Footer Element
-* Present on all 21 pages of the website, the footer contains copyright information and navigational links to the social media accounts of smartevents WMP.
+* Present on all 15 pages of the website, the footer contains navigational links to the social media accounts of Summit Bike Co.
+* Shoppers are able to subscribe to the monthly newsletter
+* There is a link to the privacy policy for Summit Bike Co
-* This feature fulfills the user stories: *'As a new user, I want information on what services they offer'*.
+* This feature fulfills the user stories: *'As a'*

 # Details of Summit Bike Co.
 Web Pages
 **NB**: *Unfortunately the smartevents WMP website will not display in the 'amiresponsivedesign.is' website.
 Therefore, screenshots of individual pages have been provided instead.
 Note: all website pages have been tested (and passed) for responsive design as per the test cases.*<br>